 OpenEI—OpenEI is a portal designed to make energy data transparent, participatory, and collaborative.
 OpenEI’s wiki links to energy information on hundreds of topics, crowdsourced from industry and government agencies, and includes a portal on geothermal energy.
 OpenEI also houses the Regulatory and Permitting Information Desktop (RAPID) Toolkit, which provides easy access to federal and state permitting information, best practices, and reference material for renewable energy and bulk transmission project development.

-RE Data Explorer—The National Renewable Energy Laboratory’s (NREL) RE Data Explorer provides renewable energy data, analytical tools, and technical assistance to developers, policymakers, and decision makers in developing countries.
+RE Data Explorer—NREL’s RE (Renewable Energy) Data Explorer provides renewable energy data, analytical tools, and technical assistance to developers, policymakers, and decision makers in developing countries.

 Geothermal Data Repository (GDR)—Powered by OpenEI, the GDR is a storehouse of geothermal data on the National Geothermal Data System (NGDS).
 All GTO-funded projects are required to upload data to the GDR for public use.

 National Geothermal Data System (NGDS)—The NGDS is a GTO-funded catalog of geoscience documents and datasets that provides information about geothermal resources.
 The NGDS includes quantifiable data of the subsurface, which can help target drilling, assess drilling performance in hard rock formations, and effectively characterize the subsurface for reservoir creation and maintenance.

 GeoVision Scenario Viewer—OpenEI houses and provides access to the data that formed the foundation of the GeoVision analysis.
 Explore data illustrating the future potential of geothermal energy on electricity generation, district heating, and geothermal heat pumps (GHPs).